 A constantly dripping tap can be one of the most annoying things you might face.

-And while it is not an issue that most people take very seriously, not fixing a leaky faucet or tap can lead to severe problems later.
-These can include higher water bills, mould growth and structural damage.
-It’s simple to change a tap washer; it’s best to buy and install a replacement washer and not risk the damage it could cause.
+While most people do not take leaky faucets or taps seriously, fixing them can lead to severe problems later.
+These can include higher water bills, mould growth, and structural damage.
+Changing a tap washer is simple, but it’s best to buy and install a replacement washer and not risk the damage it could cause.

 Also, changing a tap washer can be done quickly without special plumbing skills or knowledge.
 This means you can accomplish your plumbing work without the expense of hiring a professional plumber.